2021 Qatari general election

-General elections were held in Qatar for the first time on 2 October 2021, following an announcement by the Emir of Qatar on 22 August 2021.
-The elections for the Consultative Assembly were originally scheduled to be held in the second half of 2013, but were postponed in June 2013 until at least 2016.
+General elections were held in Qatar for the first time on 2 October 2021 to elect 30 of the 45 seats in the Consultative Assembly.
+The elections had originally been scheduled for the second half of 2013, before being postponed in June 2013 until at least 2016.
 In 2016 they were postponed again.
 Finally, in November 2020, Emir Tamim bin Hamad Al Thani pledged to hold the election in October 2021.

+In a 2024 referendum future elections were abolished, making this the only legislative election in Qatar's history for the foreseeable future.

 Background

 The elections were originally scheduled to be held in the last six months of 2013, but were postponed prior to the retiring Emir Hamad bin Khalifa Al Thani transferring power to his son Tamim bin Hamad Al Thani.
 The Consultative Assembly's term was extended until 2016 and then until 2019.

 In October 2019 Al Thani issued an order for a committee to be formed to organise the elections, chaired by Prime Minister Khalid bin Khalifa bin Abdul Aziz Al Thani.